Wetterflex TG (Trowel Grade)

 - Bad expansion areas

-Wetterflex TG Product Details
+Wetterflex TG (Trowel Grade) Product Details

 Filling wider joints, cracks and holes, prior to application of other brush applied coatings.
 Ideal as an emergency compound coating due to its unique ability to adhere to a wide variety of substrates, in the pouring rain – even underwater.